odakyildiz/odakyildiz.github.io/README.txt

 Hi.
-This is a repository of my webpage.
+This is the repository of my webpage.
 If you want to see it more properly, simply type the following to your browser: http://akyildiz.me